414owen/libsensible/README.md

 a frictionless test library, which your CI understands, and `sensible-args`, for parsing command line arguments easily.

-Some libraries fill in the cracks between platforms, `sensible-timing` will be one of these.
+Some libraries fill in the cracks between platforms, `sensible-timing` is one of these.

 * ISO-C99 compliant
 * Zero dependencies